 Tip #3: Stay Close to the Action

 When choosing where to stay during your bowl game experience, I suggest staying as close to the action as possible.
-Now, depending on which bowl you will be attending, this may mean picking a hotel near the stadium, downtown, or another popular area of the city.
+Now, depending on the bowl, this may mean picking a hotel near the stadium, downtown, or another popular area of the city.
 The point is, you want to stay as close as possible to where all of the activities will be taking place.
-Ideally, you want to stay close enough to walk to all of the festivities, including the game itself.
-This will eliminate parking hassles and allow you to enjoy more of the fun.

 Tip #4: Make It a Vacation